wp-plugins/gallery-images/readme.txt

 Title.
 Add a title to your image
 Description. give some information or describe the topic URL.
 Provide some link of your post.
 Click to open in new tab or don’t click to open in the same tab

+**Inserting Created Image Gallery**

+When you finish creating your Image Gallery.
+Find on the right site 3 blocks

+Views.
+Here, among 5 views, mentioned above, chose the view for your Image Gallery.

+Usage.
+Here you can find a shortcode of your Image Gallery.
+You can Copy&Paste this shortcode wherever you need in your posts or page, where you want your Image Gallery be.
+Or you can add this code automatically, when posting your Image Gallery there is a button to add Image Gallery, pressing on it the shortcode inserts into your post.

+Template Include.
+This code made to be inserted into your template, it makes the inserting Image Gallery easy for using in custom location within theme.

 Step 2. **General Options of Image Gallery**